Levaitis/crowdsec-ansible/README.md

 ## Description

-This role installs and configures CrowdSec on Debian/Ubuntu.
+This role deploys CrowdSec as a Docker service using docker-compose and manages configuration via host-mounted files rendered by Ansible.

 CrowdSec is a free, modern & collaborative behavior detection engine, coupled with a global IP reputation network.
 It is also an open source project that can be found on [GitHub](https://github.com/crowdsecurity/crowdsec).